Wireless for Machine Learning: Review of MIMO over-the-air computation

-In the previous section, we highlighted~\cite{amiri2019over} that introduces gradient sparsification to \ac{CoMAC} for Machine Learning.
+In the previous section, we highlighted~\cite{amiri2020machine} that introduces gradient sparsification to over-the-air \ac{FL}.
 In ~\cite{amiri2019collaborative}, this scheme is extended to consider blind learning.
-The main contribution of this work is to propose a \ac{CoMAC}-based \ac{FL} technique that requires no \ac{CSI}.
-Numerical experiments provide insights into how the number of antennas affect learning accuracy.
-The results show that for $M=2K^2$, the accuracy nearly matches a non-fading channel.
+The main contributions of this work are to propose a \ac{CoMAC}-based \ac{FL} technique that requires no transmit \ac{CSI} from the devices and to provide insights into how the number of antennas affect learning accuracy.
+The numerical results show that for $M=2K^2$, the accuracy nearly matches a non-fading channel.
 For a lower number of antennas $M=2K$ the accuracy drop compared to the non-fading channel is about 5\%.

+The work in \cite{amiri2019collaborative} is then further extended in \cite{mohammadTolgaBlindFLTWC2021} to consider imperfect \ac{CSI} at the \ac{PS}.
+The authors show that the lack of perfect \ac{CSI} results in an additional zero-mean interference term with a variance proportional to $1/M$.
+Similarly, worst-case analysis shows that the imperfect \ac{CSI} results in slower convergence but that the effect is inversely proportional to the number of antennas.
+Finally, numerical analysis on the MNIST and CIFAR-10 datasets reveal significant performance improvement as $M$ increases with a more pronounced effect when channel estimation is not perfect.